daniel-cintra/modular-demo/README.md

 php artisan key:generate
 ```

-Configure the database settings in you `.env` file.
+Configure the database settings in your .env file according to your choice of database (MySQL, PostgreSQL, SQLite, etc.).
 If you want to use SQLite, create the database file:

 ```sh
 touch database/database.sqlite